MotionunderControl/mbed-examples/usb-serial/README.md

-# CAN receiver
+# USB serial

-CAN communication example application for the STM32 bluepill using the mbed framework.
+USB serial example application for the STM32 bluepill using the mbed framework.
 A custom target was made to make the bluepill work with mbed OS 6.6.0.

 # Howto